MichalPogodski/DL_Project/README.md

-# DL_Project
+# Deep learning project

-Deep learning project
+Good practices and clean project structure for Deep Learning projects.
+Project template provided by a lecturer.